Iraq–Europe Development Road: Railway modernization

+Highway (transit time)

-On 26 June 2025, Polish haulier and logistics company Milton Group announced that it had completed its first full round trip using Iraq’s TIR corridors, marking it a success first of its kind.
-The company also remarked that the trip, passing through Bulgaria, Türkiye, Iraq, Jordan and Saudi Arabia before reaching its final destination in the UAE, typically lasts around 24 days, however this time, courtesy to the new route through Iraq, it lasted only 10 days; representing a 58% reduction.
-IRU Secretary-General De Pretto said: "This marks only the beginning of what promises to be a landmark development for resilient regional connectivity across the Middle East via Iraq," emphasising that the Iraqi corridor "offers more flexibility and resilience for operators navigating regional uncertainty."
+On 26 June 2025, Polish hauler and logistics company Milton Group announced that it had completed its first full round trip using Iraq’s TIR corridors, marking it a successful first of its kind.
+The company also remarked that the trip, passing through Bulgaria, Türkiye, Iraq, Jordan, and Saudi Arabia before reaching its final destination in the UAE, typically lasts around 24 days, this time, courtesy of the new route through Iraq, it lasted only 10 days, representing a 58% reduction.
+IRU Secretary-General De Pretto said: "This marks only the beginning of what promises to be a landmark development for resilient regional connectivity across the Middle East via Iraq," emphasizing that the Iraqi corridor "offers more flexibility and resilience for operators navigating regional uncertainty."